soundasleep/component-discovery/README.md

 This will generate various files under the `src` directory, that provide all of the runtime mappings between discovery types, keys and class instances.

-For example, this can generate the following include, based on the components you have loaded with Composer in `vendor/`:
+For example, this can generate the following include `inc/components/Currencies.php`, based on the components you have loaded with Composer in `vendor/`:

 ```php
 <?php